maximt/django-menu-tag/README.md

-Django menu tag that uses the materialized path pattern without recursion.
+Django menu tag that uses the materialized path pattern to draw a tree without recursion.